fjwright/Run-REDUCE-0/docs/UserGuide.md

 Input` and `Later Input` actions are disabled unless there is earlier or later input, respectively.

-Sending input to REDUCE strips any trailing white space, adds a semicolon if there was no final terminator, and then adds a final newline.
+Sending input to REDUCE strips any trailing white space, normally auto-terminates it by adding a semicolon if there was no final terminator, and then adds a final newline.
+However, if Run-REDUCE detects a question mark in the input prompt then it suppresses auto-termination (so if you really want a terminator you must enter it explicitly).
+As an additional precaution, holding the Shift key while pressing *Control+Enter* or clicking on the `Send Input` button always suppresses auto-termination.

 ## The File Menu